 The Office of Advanced Manufacturing has the responsibility of convening the Manufacturing USA Innovation Institute network, a $1 billion federal investment in 14 national centers of manufacturing technology, formally created by the Revitalizing American Manufacturing Innovation Act of 2014.

 The Baldrige Performance Excellence Program is internationally recognized for setting the standards for quality performance of organizations and selecting recipients of an annual Presidential award.

 The Technology Partnership Office is responsible for NIST technology transfer activities, small business innovation awards, and economic analysis.
 Currently the office is leading NIST’s interagency efforts on “Return on Investment,” a comprehensive review the federal government’s technology transfer practices, policies, regulations and statutes.

-Mr. Singerman serves as the U. S. Co-Chair of the Israel–U.S. Binational Industrial Research and Development “BIRD” Foundation, the widely emulated 40-year-old program that promotes innovate R&D activities, and on the U.S.–India Science & Technology Endowment Board (STEB) and the Stakeholders Council of the Advanced Functional Fabrics of America, one of the 14 Manufacturing USA Innovation Institutes.
+Mr. Singerman currently serves as the U. S. Co-Chair of the Israel–U.S. Binational Industrial Research and Development “BIRD” Foundation, the widely emulated 40-year-old program that promotes innovate R&D activities, and on the recently established U.S.–India Science & Technology Endowment Board.
+He also served on the Stakeholders Council of the Advanced Functional Fabrics of America, one of the 14 Manufacturing USA Innovation Institutes.

 Mr. Singerman received his B.A. from Oberlin College and holds a Ph.D. from Yale University.
 He has taught at Yale College, Barnard College (Columbia University), and the Fels Institute of Government (University of Pennsylvania).
-After graduating from college he served as a Peace Corps Volunteer in Colombia, South America, working in rural community development.
+After graduating from college, he served as a Peace Corps Volunteer in Colombia, South America, working in rural community development.